- About MCS

 - MCS Parents

-The Toddler Program serves children between the ages of 18 months and three years, a transitional time when abilities can be developed to their fullest in a Montessori environment.
-The toddler classroom has 12 children, one certified Montessori teacher and a trained Assistant.
-Toddlers attend school five days a week from 8:15 – 11:30 a.m.
+The toddler program serves children between the ages of 18 months and three years, a transitional time when abilities can be developed to their fullest in a Montessori environment.
+The Toddlers have one certified Montessori teacher and two assistants.
+The classroom will have a 6:1 ratio, or better, at all times.
+The half-day program attends school five days a week from 8:15 a.m. - 11:30 a.m.
+The full-day program attends school five days a week from 8:15 a.m. - 3:00 p.m.
+The full-day program also has the option of early care from 7:30 a.m. - 8:15 a.m. and late day care from 3:00 p.m. - 5:45 p.m.

 The environment is rich with materials that stimulate conversation and the development of language, sensory exploration, manipulatives, pre-math materials, science and nature exploration, and activities that continue to develop fine and gross motor movement.
 Children are also able to experience art and music from other cultures as well as plenty of opportunity for creative expression.
 Practical life skills relate to care of self and care of the environment; this area of the classroom is the foundation of the Montessori Philosophy and plays an important role in both toddler and primary environments.